 Children should be free from harm by both adults and other pupils.
-Safeguarding training for staff, including familiarity with this policy, raises their awareness of the indicators of child-on-child abuse and identifies the procedures for reporting concerns, taking action and also the school's proactive measures to guard against such abuse taking place, for example, through assemblies and the school's PSHE and RSE curricula.
-Even if there are no reports, it does not mean child-on-child abuse is not happening; it may be the case that it is just not being reported.
-As such it is important if staff have any concerns regarding child-on-child abuse they should report them to the DSL or DDSL.
+Safeguarding training for staff, including familiarity with this policy, raises their awareness of the indicators of peer-on-peer abuse and identifies the procedures for reporting concerns, taking action and also the school proactive measures to guard against such abuse taking place, for example, through assemblies and the school's PSHE and RSE curricula.
+Even if there are no reports, it does not mean peer-on-peer abuse is not happening; it may be the case that it is just not being reported.
+As such it is important if staff have any concerns regarding peer-on-peer abuse they should report them to the DSL or DDSL.
 The school's response to a report of sexual violence or sexual harassment is particularly important.
 It can encourage or undermine the confidence of future victims of sexual violence and sexual harassment to report or come forward.

-The Ofsted Review into Sexual Abuse in Schools and Colleges, recognises the enormity of child-on-child abuse and confirms the need for adults to better support young people so that they feel able to tell those who can help when they have been subjected to harmful behaviours.
+The Ofsted Review into Sexual Abuse in Schools and Colleges recognises the enormity of peer-on-peer abuse and confirms the need for adults to better support young people so that they feel able to tell those who can help when they have been subjected to harmful behaviours.
 A commitment to respond to the review's recommendations for schools and colleges is included in the text of this section of the policy.
 The recommendations can be referred to in Appendix 12.
 It is essential that all victims are reassured that they are being taken seriously, regardless of how long it has taken them to come forward and that they know they will be supported and kept safe.

-We work to minimise the risk of child-on-child abuse by challenging any behaviours which could be abusive in nature, and have developed procedures to minimise the risk of this.
+As a school we work to minimise the risk of peer-on-peer abuse by challenging any behaviours which could be abusive in nature, and have developed procedures to minimise the risk of this.
 Methods include teaching the children to follow the Spirit of the School; educating the children in PSHE; and reminding them of the behaviour expected, as detailed in our Pupil Code of Conduct and Behaviour Policy.

 Occasionally, allegations may be made against pupils by others in the school, which are of a safeguarding nature.
 Safeguarding issues raised in this way may include physical abuse, emotional abuse, sexual abuse and sexual exploitation.

-We recognise that there are different gender issues that can be prevalent when dealing with child-on-child abuse.
+We recognise that there are different gender issues that can be prevalent when dealing with peer-on-peer abuse.
 This could for example include girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence.
-In relation to sexual abuse and sexual harassment, it is recognised that girls are more likely to be victims than boys, and boys more likely to be perpetrators.
-All child-on-child abuse is unacceptable and will be taken seriously.
+All peer-on-peer abuse is unacceptable and will be taken seriously.
 It is likely that to be considered a safeguarding allegation against a pupil, some of the following features will be found.